ankitpokhrel/jira-cli/README.md

 # Pass required parameters to skip prompt
 $ jira issue delete ISSUE-1

-# Delete task along with all of its subtasks.
+# Delete task along with all of its subtasks
 $ jira issue delete ISSUE-1 --cascade
 ```